 Contractor average salaries and demand across the US

-The average wages for contractors across the United States of America, according to the Bureau of Labor Statistics, is $46.88 per hour and $97,510 annually based on 53 working weeks and an approximate of 40 hours a week.
+Before you learn how to become a contractor, here you have some data that may interest you: the average wages for contractors across the United States of America, according to the Bureau of Labor Statistics, is $46.88 per hour and $97,510 annually based on 53 working weeks and an approximate of 40 hours a week.

 Per the same organization, the following states have the highest mean of annual salaries for contractors: